rejchev/ccprocessor/README.md

 </p>

 ## Description
-The processor is based on real-time processing of color tags and subsequent interpretation.
+The chat handler is based on real-time processing of color tags and subsequent interpretation.
 This makes it possible to use color tags without third-party modifications of standard functions and color libraries.

 ## Game support